Venus The Star Of

 Isaiah links a rising star in the dark and into the day with specific gifts being brought to the Messiah.
 Isaiah 60:2-3, 6 See, darkness covers the earth and thick darkness is over the peoples, but the Yahweh rises upon you and his glory appears over you.
 3 Nations will come to your light, and kings to the brightness of your dawn. … 6 Herds of camels will cover your land, …, bearing gold and frankincense and proclaiming the praise of the Yahweh.

-On Easter Venus rose an hour before sunrise, its rising likely marks the moment of Jesus’ resurrection.
+Venus rose an hour before sunrise and may have marked the moment of Jesus’ resurrection.

 Bruce A. Killian, “The Immaculate Conception,” 2008, http://www.scripturescholar.com/ImmaculateConception.pdf

 keeping a night watch with another on a sailboat 25 miles off the west coast of